BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

 We can also display images with matplotlib.
-This needs more lines of code but we also have some more options regarding the plots like title.
+This needs more lines of code but we also have some more options regarding the plots like specifying a title.
 A detailed description of different plotting techniques can be found [here](https://matplotlib.org/3.1.0/gallery/subplots_axes_and_figures/subplots_demo.html)

 ```python